brenderi/typescript-training-playground/README.md

   buildCSSColor(i?: string | number): string;
 }
 ```

+3. Add a function to each class that validates whether the color is valid.

+4. Add a function to each class that will output a CSS color.
+Consider using a template string.

+Now that we can represent colors in different ways, what does the algorithm look like to add two colors together?
+Let's start with the three colors that make up all of the Daktronics full-color displays: red, green, and blue.

+5. Using the class created as part of step (2), create full intensity RGB representations of each primary color.

 6. Set the corresponding color swatches in the HTML view to the string produced by the function written in step (4).